-Managing Your Rental Vacation Home
+Managing Your Vacation Rental

-Second homes are a great investment residential real estate!
-After you buy one in a seasonal resort, you find that the expenses of that ownership go on for the whole twelve months of the year.
+After you buy a second home in a seasonal resort, you find that the expenses of that ownership go on for the whole twelve months of the year.
 During the year you only use the home for part of that time.
 Many owners have solved the expense problem by renting the property part of the year.
 If you rent it, you can use a management firm or manage it yourself.